Do You Need a License to Sell CBD in California?

 What is the Cosmetic Manufacturing Registration, and Who Is It For?

-This may help ensure that CBD cosmetic products are not seized within other countries by customs.
-However, suppose you are processing or selling CBD cosmetic products sold as “organic” certified CBD to consumers on the label.
-In that case, you are required to obtain a CBD Organic Processed Product Registration (OPPR) from CDPH.
-Any use of the term “organic,” “organically grown,” or similar terms on any aspect of the product packaging, advertising, or labeling is considered to use the term “sold as organic.”
+This may help ensure that CBD cosmetic products are not seized within other countries by customs for cannabis use.
+However, suppose you are processing or offering CBD cosmetic products sold as “organic” certified CBD to consumers on the cannabis use label.
+In that case, you are required to obtain a CBD Organic Processed Product Registration (OPPR) from CDPH for cannabis.
+Any use of the term “organic,” “organically grown,” or similar terms on any aspect of the product packaging, advertising, or labeling is considered to use the term “sold as organic” for cannabis.

 What Other Licenses are Needed for Selling CBD Products Like Inhalable Industrial Hemp?